 - Communicate information, ideas and concepts to clients and others in a professional written and oral manner that is understandable for the client’s level of sophistication.

-- Demonstrate ethical judgment in providing professional services.
+- Demonstrate logic and ethical judgment in providing financial planning recommendations.

 All textbooks subject to change with department approval.